rhapsody008/k8s-from-scratch/README.md

   make prep-files
   ```

+**No Makefile step created from this onwards as this is designed to be run on root.**
 2. Prepare Certificates:

-No Makefile step created as this is designed to be run on root.

 Docs: [docs/Certificate.md](docs/Certificate.md)